Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing: Experimental Evaluation and Analysis

-The refined teacher model generates ground truth masks for a new capture stage dataset comprising $20$ scenes with $29$ different camera-views each ($580$ images in total), that are used to fine-tune the student model, \textit{BackgroundMattingV2} (BGMV2) \cite{lin2021real} with a MobileNetV2 backbone, for real-time performance.
+We trained Bg-ViTMatte for $2000$ iterations with a batch size of $16$, using an initial learning rate of $5\cdot 10^{-5}$, scheduled to $2.5\cdot 10^{-5}$ after $600$ iterations.
+The refined teacher model generates pseudo-labels for a new capture stage dataset comprising $20$ scenes with $29$ different camera-views each ($580$ images in total), that are used to fine-tune the student model, \textit{BackgroundMattingV2} (BGMV2) \cite{lin2021real} with a MobileNetV2 backbone, for real-time performance.
 BGMV2 employs a two-stage architecture: a base model that generates a coarse mask from a fore- and background image, and a second model that improves fine details along the mask's borders.
-We fine-tuned the base model for $5$ epochs, and the combined model for an additional $10$ epochs using the capture stage dataset and the generated ground truth masks.
+We fine-tuned the base model for $5$ epochs, and the combined model for an additional $10$ epochs using the capture stage dataset and the generated pseudo-labels.
 We have kept all other hyperparameters and losses unchanged, and refer to \cite{lin2021real} for more details.
 Validation is conducted using DiffMatte \cite{hu2025diffusion} to create a high-detailed benchmark of 14 high-resolution masks based on hand-drawn trimaps from various scenes and camera positions in the capture stage.